 New build villa in Bloemendaal, Netherlands

-Paul and Eugenie de Ruiter's Holland home blends effortlessly into the dunescape with its clean lines and simple palette of dark wood and glass.
+Paul and Eugenie's Holland home blends into the dunescape with its clean lines and palette

 Their chosen palette of concrete, steel and rough wood was in tune with the practice’s approach to design.
 Paul de Ruiter Architects’ trademark is the use of sustainable materials to create buildings where the interior and exterior are allowed to meet and merge.
 From the start Eugenie and Paul knew that they’d chosen the right collaborators.

 Straight away, it was clear that the design had to work in its setting, letting the natural beauty take a starring role in the scheme.